 New transactions include new transactions under existing master, umbrella, enabling or interchange agreements.

-Enron is permitted to engage in the purchase and sale of NYMEX futures contracts.

-Pending closing of the merger and subject to any restraints that may later be imposed by FERC, there is no prohibition on the trading of natural gas between Enron and Dynegy.
+Pending closing of the merger and subject to any restraints that may later be imposed by FERC, there is no prohibition on the trading of natural gas or power (except as specified above) between Enron and Dynegy.

 Transmission and Market Information.
 With the implementation of FERC Orders 888 and 889, there must be an internal walling-off by Enron and Dynegy of their respective utility companies (Portland General Electric Company and Illinois Power Company) between their transmission functions and wholesale merchant functions, similar to FERC’s Order 497 marketing affiliate rule applicable to gas transactions.
 The relationship between Enron and Dynegy’s affiliates’ transmission functions will also be similar to the relationship between Portland General’s transmission functions and Enron’s wholesale merchant functions.
 In other words, the standards of conduct and other requirements of FERC Orders 888 and 889 will apply to the relationship, communications, and transmission transactions between Enron and Dynegy, and their respective utility affiliates.
 Each party will be permitted to take service under the other company’s respective open access transmission tariff.
 FERC also will prohibit each party from sharing wholesale power marketing information with the other party.

 Other Inter-Company Transactions.
 Any transactions between Enron and Dynegy must be done only with the prior approval of legal counsel.
+[This sentence is overbroad if it is based on the FERC requirements.]
 If approved, these transactions must be conducted on an “arm’s length basis,” and must provide for contingencies in the event that the merger is not consummated.
 Careful consideration should be given as to the structure of any transactions utilizing the assets (including personnel or their expertise) of both Enron and Dynegy.
 For example, consideration should be given as to whose benefit any goodwill or brand equity would be created, and whether the proposed transaction should be documented as a joint venture, consulting or independent contractor arrangement or otherwise.

 Transactions Affecting Market Share.
 Enron Power Marketing, Inc.’s (“EPMI”) and Enron Energy Services, Inc.’s (“EESI”) FERC authorizations to sell power at market-based rates is conditioned on EPMI and EESI not obtaining “market power” via ownership or control of power generation, transmission or related facilities.
 Large scale transactions (e.g., involving the acquisition or control of significant generation resources or capacity, whether by a power purchase agreement or otherwise) should be reviewed with legal counsel and regulatory staff.
 A critical issue in the merger approval process will be the degree of market power of the combined entity.
 As a consequence, such transactions must be evaluated to determine their impact, if any, on the merger approval process.